Logo

 arrow

-In this guide, we unpack how the firm operates, the evaluation path, drawdown mechanics, profit split and payout policies, and whether a funded account here fits new or experienced traders.
+This guide explains the evaluation path, drawdown mechanics, profit split and payout policies, and how the account progression is typically determined for both new and experienced traders.

 What Is AquaFunded?
 An Overview